Data Centers in Ulm

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Ulm are positioned to serve the high-tech and industrial manufacturing sectors of the Baden-Württemberg region.
-This includes automotive, engineering, and logistics companies that require low-latency processing for IoT and supply chain management.
+Proximity To Key Business Districts: Data centers in Ulm are strategically positioned to serve the city's significant logistics, automotive, and high-tech manufacturing industries.
+This proximity provides low-latency connectivity essential for real-time production systems and supply chain management.

 Natural Disaster Risk

-Ulm has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This rating reflects the region's minimal exposure to significant environmental threats, making it a secure location for critical infrastructure.
+Ulm is located in a region with a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical infrastructure and disaster recovery sites.